pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

     >>> {'input_ids': MultiNestedTensor(num_rows=105154, num_cols=1, device='cpu'), 'attention_mask': MultiNestedTensor(num_rows=105154, num_cols=1, device='cpu')}

+Notice that we use a dictionary of :obj:`~torch_frame.data.MultiNestedTensor` to store the tokenized results.
+The reason we use dictionary is that tokenization returns multiple text model inputs such as :obj:`input_ids` and :obj:`attention_mask` as shown before.
+And the reason we use a :obj:`~torch_frame.data.MultiNestedTensor` for each text input is that for each row or sentence, model input (such as :obj:`input_ids`) has different length and our :obj:`~torch_frame.data.MultiNestedTensor` provides an efficient way to store and extract those tensors.

 Finetuning Text Models with Tabular Learning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To finetune the underlying text models together with tabular learning,
-we need at first specify how to embed tokenization results to text embeddings and how to finetune the text model.
-Here we use `PEFT <https://huggingface.co/docs/peft>`_ package to use
+Here we use `PEFT <https://huggingface.co/docs/peft>`_ package and the
-`LoRA <https://arxiv.org/abs/2106.09685>`_ finetune the text model.
+`LoRA <https://arxiv.org/abs/2106.09685>`_ strategy to finetune the underlying text model.

 .. code-block:: bash